-The DirectC interface defines the canonical representation of packed 2-state (type svBitVec32) and 4-state arrays (type svLogicVec32).
+The Direct Programming Interface defines the canonical representation of packed 2-state (type svBitVec32) and 4-state arrays (type svLogicVec32).
 This canonical representation is actually based on the Verilog legacy PLI's avalue/bvalue representation of 4-state vectors.
 Library functions provide the translation between the representation used in a simulator and the canonical representation of packed arrays.